 What Is Considered Affordable Housing and Why it Matters

 We believe a stable home is the foundation for everything in life.
 Being able to afford a safe place to live is a key part of the American dream of opportunity—and as we expand into our fourth state, we know too many folks in Rapid City, S.D., can’t afford a safe, quality place to live.

 There’s a massive shortage—nearly 3,500 units—of housing that’s affordable to the average person in Rapid City.
 We also recognize that for community members who were already struggling financially, the COVID-related loss of income is catastrophic and makes housing stability that much more out of reach, despite best efforts to make ends meet.
 Knowing what is considered affordable housing, and who may qualify for it, can provide a big boost in being able to find and move into a stable home.

 What Is Considered Affordable Housing?

 Affordable housing is defined by the federal Department of Housing and Urban Development (HUD) as a dwelling that a family or household can obtain–whether through rent, purchase or other means–that costs 30 percent or less of the household’s income.
 This metric looks at the cost of residing in the dwelling, including utilities.

 Yes, the cost of housing affects every aspect of a person’s life.
-When housing isn’t affordable, money that would go to other things, such as bills, food or savings, is instead funneled towards housing costs, potentially leading to disruption of utilities, malnutrition, and an inability to prepare for emergencies or work towards a better future.
+When housing isn’t affordable, money that would go to other things, such as bills, food or savings, is instead funneled toward housing costs, potentially leading to disruption of utilities, malnutrition, and an inability to prepare for emergencies or work toward a better future.